Pay only for results - how affiliate marketing works

 If you want to know more about how your company can use affiliate marketing, please contact email@example.com.

-Adtraction was founded in 2008, and with offices in Stockholm, Oslo, Helsinki, Copenhagen and Warsaw it is one of the largest affiliate networks in the Nordic region.
+Adtraction was founded in 2007.
+With offices in Stockholm, Helsinki, Oslo, Warsaw, Copenhagen, Madrid, Amsterdam, Berlin and London it is one of the largest affiliate networks in the Nordic region.
 We work on a performance-based compensation structure, completely without fixed fees.
 Transparency and superior customer service are our main strengths.